EnterpriseTrainingCenter/SPOnline/Instructions/Practices/Block-file-types-from-syncing.md

 ## Instructions

-Perfrom this task on LON-CL1.
+Perform this task on LON-CL1.

 1. Sign in to **LON-CL1** as **Administrator**.
 1. Open **Microsoft Edge**.